riffomonas/minimalR/01_scatter_plots.md

 ## Learning goals
 * Determine when a scatter plot is an appropriate data visualization tool
-* Manipulate plotting symbols
+* Manipulate plotting symbols and colors to plot metadata
-* Manipulate vectors
-* Create variables to make code DRY
 * Adapt existing code to achieve a goal
 * Install R packages and libraries